ironic-name/Grandfathered-Firebase/README.md

 ## Hypothesis

-See the documentation on the[Grandfathered sample app](https://github.com/ironic-name/Grandfathered-Application).
+See the documentation on the [Grandfathered sample app](https://github.com/ironic-name/Grandfathered-Application).

 ## Key elements of the migration script